Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 	* Used `code/rename_bac_tree.R`
 	* Renamed tip labels in the bacterial phylogenomic tree produced (see 3.1) to add taxonomic assignments
 	* Produced tables with annotations: phylum-level taxonomy and the number of occurrences per MAG.
 The tables are desinged to be compatible with iTOL
-	* Produced the figure using iTOL, the figure is reference in the table as **Fig. XXX**
+	* Produced the figure using iTOL, the figure is reference in the text as **Fig. 2A**

 ### 4.6.
 Co-occurrence analysis
 * Plot cooccurrence networks for selected groups: